 – TKV Desikachar

-Thus, using the term ‘viniyoga’ to describe a Yoga Class as a ‘Viniyoga Group Class’ or using the term to banner our group class teaching ‘style’ would in reality be a contradiction to how the concept was intended to be used according to the lifetime teachings of T Krishnamacharya and TKV Desikachar.
-In this context the term viniyoga relates solely to the transmission of Yoga within a 121 relationship.
+Thus, using the term ‘viniyoga’ to describe a Yoga Class as a ‘Viniyoga Group Class’ or using the term to banner any group class teaching ‘style’ would in reality be a contradiction to how the concept was intended to be used by TKV Desikachar according to the lifetime teachings of T Krishnamacharya.
+In this context the term viniyoga relates solely to the transmission of Yoga within a personal relationship.